Admitted International Students

-Please soon look for an email from the International Programs Office (IPO) with subject line: “UMass Amherst Visa Sponsorship”-- it will include the information below as well as other important details.
+Begining in early 2021, please look for an email from the International Programs Office (IPO) with subject line: “UMass Amherst Visa Sponsorship”-- it will be sent to the email address with which you applied, and include the information below as well as other important details.
 Please do not submit documents to request your I-20 until you receive the email.

 Applying for a student visa can take a lot of time and preparation.
 Be sure to start early!
 Upon receipt of the necessary documents and payment your enrollment fee, we will send you the I-20 form.
 This is the form that U.S. schools issue to international students to indicate they have met all admission requirements to enter that school.
 You must take this form with you when you apply to the American Embassy or Consulate for a visa.

 If you are already in the U.S. on a F-1 visa status, your UMass Amherst I-20 can only be issued after you submit the required documents and complete the SEVIS transfer release process with your previous F-1 visa sponsor.
 Additional documentation is required and will be provided in your “Visa Sponsorship” email.

 All I-20 and visa related questions should be directed to IPO here.

 1. The first part is completed with New Students Orientation (NSO).
 Through NSO you will register for your classes, learn about important resources and next steps, and get ready for your transition from your last school to UMass Amherst.

 2. The second part is done with the International Programs Office (IPO) and called International Student Orientation.
 This orientation covers immigration requirements, document checks, information on how to study in the U.S. education system, and cultural/safety/health information sessions to help with your transition to the United States.

 Beginning in April 2021 you will be able to sign up for BOTH an NSO session and your International Student Orientation on this page.
 Be sure to follow instructions about mandatory placement exams that need to be taken prior the start of your orientation!